510 Comments

 Evil Incarnate's avatar

-Your praise for someone who behaves as she does - with cameras her no less! - is a bit too effusive.
+Your praise for someone who behaves as she does - with cameras on her no less! - is a bit too effusive.

 She may be doing great and I'm too stupid to see it.
 Some say there's no such thing as bad publicity.